luisawatkins/orbitdb-storacha-bridge/README.md

 Additionally exists a [`StorachaIntegration.svelte`](src/components/StorachaIntegration.svelte) which authenticates with Storacha, creates backups and restores for any OrbitDB Svelte app. (but has the above stated 'issue').
 Since this isn't always an issue, StorachaTest.svelte is demonstrating a different approach when dealing with the entries in the oplog only and recreating/restoring the OrbitDB by adding a dbconfig object separately.
 This way the exact same db can be restored.

 Upcoming: UCAN authentication (instead of Storacha-Key and proof credentials) and a StorachaStorage (a OrbitDB CustomerStorage) where it will be possible to use Storacha in parallel and permanent backup while other peers are replicating.

-## What we want to accomplish

-If Alice & Bob are working on the same OrbitDB without

-- 24/7 internet connection between their browsers or via
-- a signalling or relay server which is live pinning their OrbitDB (e.g. OrbitDB-Voyager)

-... can backup and restore their work to Storacha space via

-- a complete Storacha backup / restore or
-- a OrbitDB CustomStorage (for the entries only)

-So that when Alice finishes work, Bob can load it from a Storacha Store!

-Remark: In theory Alice & Bob don't need to restore anything if they are connected directly via peer-to-peer.
-Hence: This should be only for emergencies e.g. when both Alice & Bob lose their data or devices for some reason.
-Then a new Alice or Bob can come and restore the work from Storacha.

 ## RoadMap